Glossary of Terms

 PLUS Loan: A federal educational loan available for parents of dependent students.
 Parent applicant must not have an adverse credit history as defined by the Department of Education.
 Learn more here.

-Prior-Prior Year: As of the 2017-2018 school year, the FAFSA will collect federal tax data from two years prior; for 2017-2018, the FAFSA calculation will be based on 2015 tax returns, but will still request information on current assets, household size, and number of students in college.
+Prior-Prior Year: Started in 2017-2018, the FAFSA began collecting federal tax data from two years prior.
+Therefore, for the 2021-2022 academic year, the FAFSA calculation will be based on 2019 tax returns, but will still request information on current assets, household size, and number of students in college.
 Whenever possible, we encourage families to use the IRS Data Retrieval Tool to complete the FAFSA.

 Private Educational Loan: Available through private lenders such as banks and credit unions, these loans provide financing options to families paying for higher education.
 Our historic lender list is represented through ELMSelect.